 For current building access details, including maps showing which doors are open to the public and which require ID to enter, visit the Building Access page on the Information Systems and Technology website.
 Information about using the Tim Tickets system is in the Knowledge Base.

-All other campus visitors and attendees of MIT-sponsored events are strongly encouraged to be up to date with their vaccination against Covid-19 unless they have a religious or medical exemption.
+Campus visitors and attendees of MIT-sponsored events are strongly encouraged to be fully vaccinated and boosted, unless they have a religious or medical exemption.